-The Matchday 2 World Cup 2026 qualifier between Gibraltar and Czech Republic will take place on March 25 at the Algarve Stadium in Faro-Loulé.
+The Matchday 2 fixture of the 2026 World Cup qualifiers between Gibraltar and the Czech Republic will take place on March 25 at the Algarve Stadium in Faro-Loulé, Portugal.
 Gibraltar vs. Czech Republic: prediction and betting odds, statistics.

 Gibraltar

-In their last match against Montenegro, the team opened the scoring but failed to secure their first points in the World Cup qualifiers.
-After losing 1-3, Gibraltar extended their losing streak in this tournament to 21 matches.
-However, for the first time in their history, the national team scored in two consecutive World Cup qualification matches.
+In their last match against Montenegro, Gibraltar took the lead but ultimately failed to secure their first points in the World Cup qualifiers.
+After a 1-3 defeat, Gibraltar extended their losing streak in this tournament to 21 matches.
+However, for the first time in their history, the team scored in two consecutive World Cup qualifying matches.

-- Gibraltar has conceded at least three goals in their last 16 World Cup qualifying matches.
+- Gibraltar has conceded at least three goals in their last 16 World Cup qualifying games.

-- At home, the team failed to score in 6 of their last 7 matches in this tournament.
+- At home, the team failed to score in 6 of their previous 7 matches in this tournament.

-- At least three goals have been scored in Gibraltar's last 10 home World Cup qualifying matches.
+- At least three goals have been scored in Gibraltar's last 10 home World Cup qualifiers.

 Predicted lineup for Gibraltar (4-5-1)